Pair correlation functions and limiting distributions of iterated cluster point processes

 \begin{enumerate} \item[(viii)] Then \cite{shimatani:10} showed that the PCF of $G_n$ converges uniformly as $n\rightarrow\infty$ and he argued that this limiting case may be ``biologically valid'' \cite[Section~2.4]{shimatani:10}.
-However, there are some flaws in \cite{shimatani:10} which we address: \begin{itemize} \item He did not show that there exists an underlying point process having this limiting case as its PCF, although he claimed that ``this modified replicated Neyman-Scott process reaches an equilibrium state''.
+However, we address some points arising from \cite{shimatani:10}. \begin{itemize} \item He did not show that there exists an underlying point process having this limiting case as its PCF, although he claimed that ``this modified replicated Neyman-Scott process reaches an equilibrium state''.
 In Section~\ref{s:samesystem}, for our more general model, we prove the existence of such an underlying point process.

 \item When $G_0$ is not a stationary Poisson process but its PCF is of a particular form (which we specify later in connection to \eqref{e:PCFX}), he did not argue that there exists an underlying point process and what it could be.
 In Section~\ref{s:moments}, we verify this existence under our more general model. \end{itemize} \end{enumerate}